 Learning colors is an important age-appropriate goal for toddlers.
 The internet is loaded with educational games aimed at children of all ages and skill levels.
 Look for games that involve simple computer skills like one click of the mouse and repetition to help your toddler learn his colors.

 Easy Color Games for Toddlers

 Toddlers range in age from one to three years old.
-Keep in mind your child's developmental level along with computer skills before selecting a game.
+Keep in mind your child's developmental level before selecting a game.
 For younger toddlers, the easier games will help develop cognitive and computer skills in preparation for more difficult games.
 Children at this skill level will need parental supervision and assistance with most games.

 Medium Skill Level Color Games

-The Cat in the Hat and his friends try to catch a rainbow for the king in Chasing Rainbows.
+In Chasing Rainbows, The Cat in the Hat and his friends try to catch a rainbow for the king.
 The game begins with a short cartoon to introduce the task and includes a fun song to help toddlers remember the colors of a rainbow.
 The first activity requires the child to choose the color The Cat in the Hat asks for out of a grouping of four.
 In the second activity, the child must choose the correct color to paint on each part of the rainbow.
 A short video clip plays after the activities.

 - Only requires one-click mouse skills

 - Directions repeat automatically